ASM-Advised-Projects/rasm-software/README.md

 **Peripheral Interfacing**

 Provides an abstractive interface for interacting with the peripherals connected to the single-board computer.
+The two peripherals in use are an 8-bit AVR microcontroller (SPI connection) and a gen4 HMI display module (UART connection).

+---

+#### Unit Testing

+#### Build System